 Clear goals provide direction and motivation, acting as a roadmap for your training.
 It’s effective to set both long-term outcome goals (e.g., winning a championship) and short-term process goals (e.g., completing three strength sessions this week).
 Process goals are the small, actionable steps you control, and consistently achieving them builds the momentum and confidence needed to reach your larger ambitions.
 Tracking your progress is just as important.
 It provides concrete evidence that your hard work is paying off, which is a powerful motivator.
 This combination of goal-setting and progress monitoring is one of the most proven strategies for peak performance.

-Develop a Pre-Performance Routine
+How to Build a Winning Pre-Performance Routine

 A pre-performance routine is a sequence of actions you perform before every competition or high-stakes event.
 This ritual acts as a psychological trigger, signaling to your mind and body that it’s time to switch into performance mode.
 Your routine doesn’t need to be complex; it could be a specific playlist, a series of stretches, a few minutes of visualization, or a simple mantra.
 The key is consistency.
 By practicing the same steps every time, you create a sense of familiarity and control that quiets anxiety and centers your focus.
 This mental preparation for competition helps you step into any challenge feeling grounded, prepared, and ready to execute.